Aronno1920/AWS-Cloud-Technical/README.md

 * **Object Storage**: In object storage, data is stored as objects in buckets.
 Ex - Amazon S3, Amazon Glacier
 <br/>

-### Block Storage
+### AWS Storage Types
+* **File Storage** is ideal when you require centralized access to files that must be easily shared and managed by multiple host computers.
+Typically, this storage is mounted onto multiple hosts, and requires file locking and integration with existing file system communication protocols.
+    * **Elastic File System (EFS)**: Centralized file storage for Linux and Unix systems, facilitating collaboration with multi-host mounting and standard protocol integration.
+    * **Amazon FSx for Windows**: Tailored for Windows environments, providing efficient centralized file management for Windows applications and storage needs.
+    * **Amazon FSx for Lustre**: Designed for Unix-based systems, offering high-performance file storage ideal for HPC workloads, machine learning, and analytics.
-**AWS Block Storage** is a technology that controls data storage and storage devices.
+* **AWS Block Storage** is a technology that controls data storage and storage devices.
 It takes any data, like a file or database entry, and divides it into blocks of equal sizes.
 The block storage system then stores the data block on underlying physical storage in a manner that is optimized for fast access and retrieval.
     * **Amazon Elastic Block Store (EBS)**: Provides block-level storage volumes for use with Amazon EC2 instances.
     * **Amazon EC2 instance storage**: Storage directly attached to EC2 instances.

-### Object Storage
-**AWS Object Storage**, files are stored as objects.
+* **AWS Object Storage**, files are stored as objects.
 Objects, much like files, are treated as a single, distinct unit of data when stored.
 However, unlike file storage, these objects are stored in a bucket using a flat structure, meaning there are no folders, directories, or complex hierarchies.
     * **AWS S3** provides efficient object storage with a flat structure, offering scalability, accessibility, and versatility for diverse storage needs.

 ### File Storage
-**File Storage** is ideal when you require centralized access to files that must be easily shared and managed by multiple host computers.
-Typically, this storage is mounted onto multiple hosts, and requires file locking and integration with existing file system communication protocols.
-* **Elastic File System (EFS)**: Centralized file storage for Linux and Unix systems, facilitating collaboration with multi-host mounting and standard protocol integration.
-* **Amazon FSx for Windows**: Tailored for Windows environments, providing efficient centralized file management for Windows applications and storage needs.
-* **Amazon FSx for Lustre**: Designed for Unix-based systems, offering high-performance file storage ideal for HPC workloads, machine learning, and analytics.